SachithKasthuriarachchi/Server_EasyTAlk/README.md

 ## Quick Start Guide
 In this document we are guiding you to set-up your own VoIP server compatible with the EasyTalk app.
 We will walk you through the following topics.(Please note that this guide is based on the Ubuntu 20.04, the commands can be slightly changed for other linux based systems)

-- Installing dependencies for Authentication server.
+- Installing Dependencies for Authentication Server
   - Visual Studio Code and Git
   - Node.js and npm
   - MongoDB